mdarfler/cs1/modules/03-logic/_posts/2018-03-01-conditional-statements.md

 |less than or equal to|>=|
 |greater than or equal to|>=|

 These probably all make a fair amount of sense except maybe the first two dealing with equalities.
 You might wonder, "Why do I have to use a double equals sign?
 That seems silly."
-And you're not wrong, but remember that we already saw `=` being used as an _assignment operator_.
+You know what's even sillier?
+But remember that we already saw `=` being used as an _assignment operator_.
 When we declare a variable we use `=` to assign a value to the variable.
-Computers being what they are can't figure out when you want `=` to be an assignment operator and when its a relational operator, so we have to come up with a new symbol, hence the `==` (Spoiler, later on you very well might see `===` used.
+Computers, being what they are, can't figure out when you want `=` to be an assignment operator and when it's a relational operator, so we have to come up with a new symbol, hence the `==` (Spoiler, later on you very well might see `===` used.
 What's that mean?)

 Next on the list is the _not equal_ operator.
 I'm sure some of you know how to write the ≠ (not equal) symbol on the computer, but not everyone does, and who wants to go hunting around every time you want to ask if two things are not the same.
 So, instead the ! (prn. "bang") is used.
 So, then why not `!==`?
 Great question.